sikenman/MyPowerShell/README.md

 Write-Output "$file >> $destination"
 ```

-### Rename-Jpg02.ps1
+### Rename-Image01.ps1
 - Loading **[System.Drawing]** assembly to read image properties
-- Rename all *.jpg or *.jpeg files in the given folder to the given format
+- Rename all *.jpg or *.jpeg or *.png files in the given folder to the given format
 - Made PowerShell function to generate UniqueID with default min-length of 6
   - pic-@[UniqueID]-[MMM-yyyy] (widthxheight).jpg
   - e.g. pic-@DGAYuwhY-Apr-2023 (720x1280).jpg